SuperGrobi/ShadowGraphs.jl/README.md

     - `:lat`
     - `:lon`
     - `:end` (if this vertex is the end of a way (might remove this in the future))
-    - `:geopoint` (ArchGDAL Point with lat and lon in WSG84)
+    - `:helper` if this node is a helper node.

 - Edges
     - `:osm_id` (osm id of way which connects the start and end)
     - `:edgegeom` (ArchGDAL Linestring with coordinates of the nodes in the Way connecting the start and end, in WSG84)
-    - `:geomlength` (geometric length of street between start and end. (currently always 0, since I did not yet implement this...))
+    - `:geomlength` (geometric length of street between start and end. (currently always 0 directly after initialisation.
+Is set elsewhere.)

-Be aware, that helper edges and nodes do not have all of these properties.
-Before getting these props a check if they exist is in order.
-Else stuff breaks.
+    - `:helper` if this edge is a helper edge
+    - `:tags` dictionary of tags extracted from the original way. (no guarantees on what is in there.)

 Helper nodes and edges have the following `props`:
 - Nodes
-    - `:osm_id` (always 0)
     - `:lat`
     - `:lon`
-    - `:end` (always false) (will probably get removed at some point)
-    - `:helper` (always true)
+    - `:helper` if this node is a helper node

-(I will add the `:geopoint` at some point.)

 - Edges
-    - `:helper` (always true)
+    - `:helper` if this is a helper edge

-I should probably overhaul all of this at some point in the future.

 That should be it.
 The code is very messy and badly commented.
 If you have any questions just shout although I probably will not be able to remember why I did stuff the way I did it.
 (It works...
 I think.)

 Note to self: I should add tests.
-(If you want to write tests... you are the most welcome to do so.)
+(Note to everybody else: If you want to write tests... you are more than welcome to do so.)